aliceaguiaraac/digital-retail-customer-context/README.md

 - `proposal_start`
 - `proposal_submit`

-These event names are part of the proposed measurement plan.
+The measurement plan also includes contextual parameters such as:

+- Vehicle model
+- Vehicle line
+- Device type
+- Journey step
+- Source page
+- CTA
+- Context preservation status
+- Session identifier

 ## Data

-Synthetic behavioural data generated to simulate realistic digital retail journeys for demonstration purposes.
+The report uses **synthetic behavioural data generated to simulate realistic digital retail journeys for demonstration purposes**.

+Synthetic data was deliberately used because no internal customer or production analytics data was available.

+The dataset allows the analytical approach, data model, KPIs, funnel logic and segmentation strategy to be demonstrated without making claims about actual business performance.

-## Tools
+## Tools & Techniques

 - Power BI
 - DAX